ConversaSpain: Program for Auxiliares de Conversación in Spanish Public Schools

-The ConversaSpain program is designed specifically for prospective auxiliares de conversación, who are looking for teaching placements in Spanish public schools.
-Native English speakers have the opportunity to gain valuable experience whilst living in Spain and teaching at one of the 150 schools that participate in the program.
+The ConversaSpain Auxiliares de Conversación programs are designed specifically for prospective Auxiliares de Conversación, who are looking for teaching placements in Spanish public schools.
+Native English speakers have the opportunity to gain valuable experience whilst living in Spain and teaching at one of the 300 schools that participate in the programs.

 "I love the views.
 My town is surrounded by the mountains of the Sierra de Guadarrama mountain range, north-west of Madrid.
 Everywhere you look you can see beautiful landscapes.
 The capital city is only a 45-minute bus journey away.
 I have traveled around Madrid quite a lot.
 It's very easy as the travel card is an amazing deal!